vicaba/gekko/README.md

 In this project I tried to adopt an Object Oriented structure.
 Also, to develop the client-server architecture with the server handling multiple connections at once (one thread per connection) I tried to follow the Actor Model.

-Implementing an asynchronous message passing architecture would be so time consuming so I simply followed some aspects of the actor model (for example, passing messages between threads on the server side using pipes) but fundamentally, the application is synchronous and uses mutual exclusion.
+I followed some aspects of the actor model (e.g., passing messages between threads/actors on the server side using pipes).
+I did not create a scheduler to assign threads to actors, and mutual exclusion is still used, although the actor-pipe approach proved to take away a lot of complexity.

 The thread on the server side have an epoll that collects all possible events that can be sent to the "Actor".
-* A pipe for internall comunication.
+* A pipe for internal comunication.
 * A socket to communicate over the network with the client.

 I also used a GNU macro I found somewhere on the internet that let me declare closures: